rclone/rclone/docs/content/azureblob.md

     - "container"
         - Allow full public read access for container and blob data.

+#### --azureblob-directory-markers

+Upload an empty object with a trailing slash when a new directory is created

+Empty folders are unsupported for bucket based remotes, this option creates an empty object ending with "/", to persist the folder.

+This object also has the metadata "hdi_isfolder = true" to conform to the Microsoft standard.

+Properties:

+- Config:      directory_markers
+- Env Var:     RCLONE_AZUREBLOB_DIRECTORY_MARKERS
+- Type:        bool
+- Default:     false

 #### --azureblob-no-check-container

 If set, don't attempt to check the container exists or create it.